fbpx

 Engaging in nature-based activities and spending time outdoors significantly benefits people with learning disabilities.
 Providing access to outdoor environments is a simple and proven method for enhancing their wellbeing.

-According to Natural England’s paper, Included outside: Engaging people living with disabilities in nature (2022),
+Natural England’s paper, Included outside: Engaging people living with disabilities in nature (2022) highlights the benefits spending time outdoors can have on individuals with learning disabilities,

 "Living with disabilities can often entail additional organisation and time on mundane chores, so there can be particular value in the feeling of freedom and sense of getting away from everyday demands that can come from being in natural environments."